-In this in-depth guide to Jatharagni, we demystify digestive fire, exploring what it is, signs of an imbalance, and simple Ayurveda techniques to stimulate your Agni and boost gut health.
+In this guide to Jatharagni, we demystify digestive fire, exploring what it is, signs of an imbalance, and simple Ayurveda techniques to stimulate your Agni and boost gut health.

 What Is Jatharagni (Digestive Fire) in Ayurveda?